aws/aws-sdk-js-v3/clients/client-codeartifact/README.md

 <li>
 <p>
 <b>Package</b>: A <i>package</i> is a bundle of software and the metadata required to
 resolve dependencies and install the software.
-CodeArtifact supports <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-npm.html">npm</a>, <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-python.html">PyPI</a>, <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-maven">Maven</a>, and <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-nuget">NuGet</a> package formats.</p>
+CodeArtifact supports <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-npm.html">npm</a>, <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-python.html">PyPI</a>, <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-maven">Maven</a>, <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-nuget">NuGet</a>, <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-swift">Swift</a>, and <a href="https://docs.aws.amazon.com/codeartifact/latest/ug/using-generic">generic</a> package formats.</p>
 <p>In CodeArtifact, a package consists of:</p>
 <ul>
 <li>